City Guide to London, UK: Part 3 | Must See Attractions & City Cards

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-At that moment, of walking out into the center of one of the most iconic areas of London, we could've possibly been satisfied with our trip to London.
-But quickly, we had a need to see everything London has to offer.
-This is a daunting task.
-A city dating back to Roman times, as far back as 43 AD, has more historical sights than we, as Americans, can wrap our heads around (Wiki).
 London is a city with hundreds of museums, treasuring both the old and the new.
 Attractions for the young and the old are everywhere you turn.
-With over 8.6 million people and the largest city in the European Union, its sheer size and cultural diversity is an experience in and of its own (Londonist).
+And, with over 8.6 million people and being the largest city in the European Union (at the of our visit it was still technically part of the EU), its sheer size and cultural diversity is an experience in and of its own.

 London was no exception and we found several ways to save money, including a couple of cards/passes.

-- London Pass by Leisure Pass Group.
-See more detail at London Pass.
-The London Pass gives you free admission to over 60 attractions, museums, and experiences.
-Choose from a 1, 2, 3, 6 or 10 day card, with the option of adding on unlimited free public transportation with a Travelcard.
+Choose from 1, 2, 3, 6, or 10 day cards, with the option of adding on unlimited free public transportation with a Travelcard.

-- 2 for 1.
-Many London attractions partner with the National Rail to offer 2 for 1 deals on tickets.
-That’s a 50% savings!
-The catch is that you need a rail ticket that’s valid on the day you intend to visit.
-There are a few gray areas in the type of ticket it needs to be, and the attraction is the one who determines the acceptability of the ticket.
-Sadly, Oyster cards (the London pay as you go public transport card) aren’t valid for this deal.
-A great 2 for 1 deals resource can be found at Days Out Guide, they do a wonderful job of explaining things!
+There are a few gray areas in the type of ticket it needs to be.
+And the attraction is the one who determines the acceptability of the ticket.
+Sadly, Oyster Cards (the London pay-as-you-go public transport card) aren’t valid for this deal.
+A great 2 for 1 deal resource can be found at Days Out Guide, where they do a wonderful job of explaining things!

 So, we knew we had plenty of options to save money on many, if not most of the major sights, experiences, and museums in London.
 We just had to make a decision on what option(s) would be the best.